EIndriksons/CS50W/lecture11/README.md

 It is possible to revert to an old commit and prune away extra commits and force push this back to GitHub, but all that code should be considered compromised.
 Any compromised credentials should be exchanged with new ones.

+Also when using a CI tool such as Travis, that tool has access to the entire codebase.
+Now, if either Travis or GitHub, for example, are compromised, so is the codebase.
+This is the case whenever accounts or sites grant other applications access to user information.
+When designing services that share information, it is important to be careful when choosing whom to share with.
+Users of these services should be careful about what information is potentially being exposed.

 **Therefore:**
 - Make sure to properly secure any services that have access to your source code (GitHub, Travis, AWS, Heroku, etc.) or sensitive information
 - Make sure to not push into Git sensitive information like passwords or private keys